-Although teens ages 14-15 can work in a variety of jobs, including in retail, offices and restaurants, the hours they work are restricted.
+Although teens ages 14-15 can work in a variety of jobs, including in retail, offices, and restaurants, the hours they work are restricted.

 Teens in this age range can't work more than four hours on any day or more than 23 hours in any week when school is in session.
 When school is out, they can't work more than eight hours on any day or more than 40 hours in any week.

 Youth this age must only work between the hours of 7 a.m. and 8 p.m. (but they may work until 9 p.m. from Memorial Day to Labor Day).

 Teens ages 16-17 may not work more than 12 hours in a combination of school hours and work hours daily.
 Also, they must be allowed at least eight consecutive hours of non-work, non-school time daily.
 Teens of any age are forbidden to work in hazardous jobs likely to cause bodily harm, death or adverse health effects.

 For more information on the minimum age to work in Maryland and how to obtain employment certificates, visit the Maryland State Labor Website.